a-rosenberg/cookbook/2023/coconut-baked-oatmeal.md

 - 1/2 tsp kosher salt
 - 1 can coconut milk
 - 2 1/4 cup rolled oats (not quick cooking)
-- bluberries, strawberries, raspberries, blackberries; washed (optional)
+- (optional) blueberries, strawberries, raspberries, or blackberries; washed
-- coconut whipped cream (optional)
+- (optional) coconut whipped cream

 ### instructions
-1. Preheat the oven to 375F (without convection) and melt coconut oil (or replacement) to grease baking dish.
+Preheat the oven to 375F (without convection) and melt coconut oil (or replacement) to grease baking dish.

-1. Smash bananas in large mixing bowl.
+Smash bananas in large mixing bowl.
 Combine all ingredients up to rolled oats and mix well.
 Spoon in oats and stir to combine.

-1. Bake for 45 minutes.
-Remove and let cool for a couple minutes before digging in.
+Bake for 45 minutes.
+Remove and let cool for a couple of minutes before digging in.
 Optionally, top with fruit and coconut whipped cream.

 ### notes
 Can be served warm or cold.
 Keeps for a few days in the fridge.
+Can be assembled the night before and baked morning of.